Skip to main content

 The Root of Bitterness and the Breakdown of Community

-This forfeiture of grace explains another serious warning:
+The forfeiture of grace and going back to the Law explains another serious warning:

 “See to it that no one fails to obtain the grace of God; that no root of bitterness springs up and causes trouble, and by it many become defiled.”
 (Hebrews 12:15)